sfkleach/JinXML/README.md

 # JinXML

 JSON in XML - a fusion of JSON and minimal XML syntax; clean and effective.
+Recommended file extension .jinxml

 ## What Is It?